unfoldingWord/oce-editor-tools/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+The open source community is an amazing place to learn, inspire, and create.
+So, any contributions you make are **greatly appreciated**.
 [Guidelines for external contributions.](https://forum.door43.org)

-You can also simply open an issue with the tag "enhancement".
+You can, for instance, simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 If you would like to fork the repo and create a pull request.